 We believe that putting client interests first and continually adding value to their businesses ultimately leads to unexpected returns.

 Give away your knowledge.
 For example, if you have the opportunity to mentor a developer on your client’s team, go for it.
 Don’t be concerned about teaching your way out of a client.
 You’ll actually become more valuable in your client’s eyes for helping them.
-And don’t forget to help others on your team or somewhere else within our company.
-If we all help each other, we all become stronger.

 Whenever you’re given the chance to give first, do it.
 There’s a wonderful book on this topic called The Go-Giver.